top of page

 Globally, there are serious challenges facing our current agriculture system, sustainability being chief among them.

-Crops are responsible for ~10% of the world’s greenhouse gas emissions, ~30% of global water withdrawals, land degradation, habitat loss, species extinction, deforestation and eutrophication.
+Crops are responsible for the same amount of greenhouse gas emissions as all road transportation, 30% of global water withdrawals, land degradation, habitat loss, species extinction, deforestation and eutrophication.
 In addition, agriculture faces looming challenges from climate and socio-economic factors as we progress into the future.
-If we continue on our current path, we put our food supply, water resources and environment at risk.
+If we continue on our current path, we will face challenges in feeding the population while doing untold damage to our world.

 Existing controlled environment farms focus on leafy greens and herbs at a premium price point but fail to grow staple crops such as wheat, rice, soy etc. as they are currently too expensive to be grown commercially.
-However, these crops are responsible for the greatest impacts on our world.
-They need to be tackled, in a cost effective manor, in order to effectively address agriculture's impacts.
+However, these crops are responsible for the greatest impacts on our world and Plant Factories provide one of the only economical, sustainable ways to produce them due to resource use efficiency, productivity and the falling cost of inputs.
+In order to secure the future supply of one our most fundamental resources, an economically viable sustainable method must be developed.

 bottom of page